- ScienceNOW: “Physics? It’s All the Same to Birds and Babies”

-Cambridge zoologist Christopher Bird and colleague Nathan Emery of Queen Mary, University of London, report in Proceedings of the Royal Society B a study they conducted on rooks, a Eurasian member of the crow family (“Rooks Perceive Support Relations Similar to Six-Month-Old Babies”).
-The researchers attempted to ascertain rooks’ “perceptual understanding of support relations,” i.e., whether the birds understood what physical relationships between objects were possible.
+Cambridge zoologist Christopher Bird and colleague Nathan Emery of Queen Mary, University of London, report in Proceedings of the Royal Society B a study they conducted on rooks, a Eurasian member of the crow family.1 The researchers attempted to ascertain rooks’ “perceptual understanding of support relations,” i.e., whether the birds understood what physical relationships between objects were possible.
 (We previously reported on a Bird and Emery study of rooks in May.)

 Specifically, the scientists put the rooks through a test to see if the birds knew that an object would fall if not being held up by another object.
 The birds were placed on one side of a wall that had several peepholes in it.
 Through each peephole, the rooks could see a different image of an egg-and-table setup.
 In some of the scenes, the eggs were arranged on the tables in physically possible situations (such as an egg resting on a table).
 In other scenes, however, the eggs were in impossible locations, such as floating in midair above the table or just off the edge of the table.